-The Evolution of Transatlantic Travel
+The History of Transatlantic Ocean Liner Travel

 However, with the emergence of better technology, ships got bigger, better, faster and more luxurious.
 The well-known story of the Titanic only temporarily interrupted the confidence passengers came to have about safety.
-Within twenty years new, larger, faster and even far more luxurious liners like the Queen Mary, the Queen Elizabeth and Normandie all contributed to making the ocean liner industry indispensable, glamorous and the envy of everyone who dreamed about romance, fashion and high society.
+Within twenty years even far more luxurious liners like the Queen Mary, the Queen Elizabeth and Normandie all contributed to making the ocean liner industry indispensable, glamorous and the envy of everyone who dreamed about romance, fashion and high society.

 René Silvin will take the audience through the emerging world of transatlantic travel, from its small beginnings, to the magnificent floating museums they became, and the sad endings many of these great vessels had to endure.

 The story covers the 20th century, with its two World Wars that both had a major impact on transatlantic travel.
 Although the industry bounced back from the ravages of WW2, the emergence of jet airliners as a much faster way to cross the Atlantic was the final blow to the proud ocean liners.

 Some countries tried to salvage their passenger ships by turning them into stationary museums or hotels as the aging ships became obsolete.
 The industry evolved from “crossing” to “cruising.”
 With the focus on mass travel, cruise ships turned into unattractive large vessels, with little glamour or glitz.